 Can a failing heart recover?
 For many years, the answer to that question was unequivocally “No.” But as the University of Utah School of Medicine’s annual Utah Cardiac Recovery Symposium (U-CARS) will explore on Jan.
 12-13, advances in treating heart failure are giving physicians, surgeons and researchers reason to hope the deadly disease might one day be defeated. ...
 Read MoreInternal Medicine

-The 5th Annual Utah Cardiac Recovery Symposium will be held on January 12 & 13, 2017 in Salt Lake City, Utah.
+The 6th Annual Utah Cardiac Recovery Symposium took place on January 11 & 12, 2018 in Salt Lake City, Utah.

-On behalf of the symposium planning committee, it is our great pleasure to host the 5th Annual Utah Cardiac Recovery Symposium (U-CARS).
-The U-CARS will be held on January 12-13, 2017 at the University of Utah School of Medicine in Salt Lake City, Utah.
+On behalf of the symposium planning committee, it was our great pleasure to host the 6th Annual Utah Cardiac Recovery Symposium (U-CARS) on January 11-12, 2018 at the University of Utah School of Medicine in scenic Salt Lake City, Utah.

 University of Utah physicians and U-CARS Directors Josef Stehlik & Stavros Drakos discussed advances in cardiology imaging with European Society of Cardiology President Jeroen Bax during his visit to Salt Lake City in January 2016....
 Read MoreSurgery

 Learn more about our upcoming symposium, the Utah Cardiac Recovery Symposium.
 The symposium features both national and international experts in heart care....
 Read MoreSurgery

 Cardiac Recovery Experts Collide at University of Utah Symposium ...
 Read MoreSurgery